SeismoVLAB/SVL/01-Pre_Process/README.md

 * **Method**
   * `Attach.py`: Functions provided to populate the the finite element model
   * `Remove.py`: Functions provided to delete the finite element model
-  * `Builder.py`: Provides vith functions to create simple geometries in 1D, 2D, and 3D
+  * `Builder.py`: Provides with functions to create simple geometries in 1D, 2D, and 3D
   * `Display.py`: Creates a 3D visualization of the model defined
-  * `Compute.py`: Computes the kinematic constraints for diaphrag, rigid body, and rigid link.
+  * `Compute.py`: Computes the kinematic constraints for diaphragm, rigid body, and rigid link.
 * **Parser**
   * `Formats.py`: Parse a file provided with the format in which is written
   * `GMSH.py`: Parses a gmsh input file with .*mesh (INRIA) extension